Citizenship of the United States: Corporate citizenship

-There is a sense in which corporations can be considered "citizens".
-Since corporations are considered persons in the eyes of the law, it is possible to think of corporations as being like citizens.
-For example, the airline Virgin America asked the United States Department of Transportation to be treated as an American air carrier.
-The advantage of "citizenship" is having the protection and support of the United States government when jockeying with foreign governments for access to air routes and overseas airports.
-Alaska Airlines, a competitor of Virgin America, asked for a review of the situation; according to United States law, "foreign ownership in a United States air carrier is limited to 25% of the voting interest in the carrier", but executives at Virgin America insisted the airline met this requirement.
+Since corporations are considered persons in the eyes of the law, some carry US citizenship.
+US citizenship's main advantage for a corporation is the protection and support of the United States government in legal or bureaucratic disputes.
+For example, the airline Virgin America asked the United States Department of Transportation to be treated as an American air carrier when jockeying with foreign governments for access to air routes and overseas airports.
+Alaska Airlines, a competitor of Virgin America, asked for a review of the situation, suggesting that Virgin violated a provision of United States law requiring "foreign ownership in a United States air carrier [be] limited to 25% of the voting interest in the carrier".

 For the purposes of diversity jurisdiction in the United States civil procedure, corporate citizenship is determined by the principal place of business of the corporation.
 There is some degree of disagreement among legal authorities as to how exactly this may be determined.

-Another sense of "corporate citizenship" is a way to show support for causes such as social issues and the environment and, indirectly, gain a kind of "reputational advantage".

 Distinction between citizenship and nationality

 The Immigration and Nationality Act of 1952 made a distinction between "citizenship" and "nationality" of the United States: all United States citizens are also United States nationals, but not all U.S. nationals are also U.S. citizens.
-Hence, it is possible for a person to be a national of the United States, but not a U.S. citizen.
+Hence, it is possible for a person to be a national of the United States but not a U.S. citizen.